-- the Factoring Policy in relation to private owners in factored stock or where the Association owns or maintains common areas. - the Maintenance Policy in relation to environmental maintenance and employment of contractors; - the Customer Engagement Strategy in relation to the involvement of residents in relation to this aspect of the Association's services; - the Equalities Policy in relation to meeting the different needs of the whole community served by OTHA. - Our strategies for dealing with low demand properties.
+- the Factoring Policy in relation to private owners in factored stock or where the Association owns or maintains common areas. - the Maintenance Policy in relation to environmental maintenance and employment of contractors. - the Customer Engagement Strategy in relation to the involvement of residents in relation to this aspect of the Association's services. - the Equalities Policy in relation to meeting the different needs of the whole community served by OTHA.

-1.2 Aims
+1.1 Aims